 Second only to Ellis Island, Baltimore’s waterfront neighborhood of Fell’s Point was the second largest point of immigration in the US.
 Established in 1763 Fell’s Point is home to over 161 buildings on the National register including the oldest standing residence in the city, the Robert Long House.
 It also hosts the historic Broadway Market, a year-round indoor market founded in 1786.

 Baltimore was the birthplace of a large group of prominent African American historical figures such as Frederick Douglas, Isaac Myers and Thurgood Marshall.
 Billie Holiday is also a beloved Baltimore figure.
 Even though she was born in Philadelphia, locals know her roots are in Fell’s Point.
 During her heyday she sang in famous clubs on Philadelphia Ave and is now memorialized by a striking statue crafted by artist James Earl Reid.

-Each year Baltimore’s Plimlico Racetrack plays host to the Preakness Stakes, the second jewel in horseracing’s triple crown.
+Each year Baltimore’s Plimlico Race Course plays host to the Preakness Stakes, the second jewel in horseracing’s triple crown.
 It is traditionally run on the third Saturday in May and is 1 and 3/16th of a mile in length.
 The winner is presented with a wreath of black-eyed Susan’s, Maryland’s official state flower.

 The fact that Baltimore gets on average 42 inches of rain per year, might be the reason behind this next fun fact.
 Baltimore City has the distinction of being the location of the very first umbrella factory.
 The Beehler Umbrella Factory was founded in 1828 by German immigrant Francis Beehler.
 The company’s motto was, “Born in Baltimore, Raised Everywhere!.”